mjpost/TreeKernel/README.md

-A C++ implementation of tree kernels per Alessandro Moschitti's 2006 paper, "Making Tree Kernels Practical for Natural Language Learning"
+A C++ implementation of tree kernels per Alessandro Moschitti's 2006 paper, "Making Tree Kernels Practical for Natural Language Learning".
+Contains extensions added in 2019 by Matt Post to work with CFGs containing rules with righthand sides of intermingled nonterminal and terminal symbols.

 This consists of two directories, tree-parser and tree-kernel itself. tree-parser parses Penn Treebank forms of sentences as produced by